dassongh/docker_scout/readme.md

 ### Overview

 Command line tool for scouting docker images.
-Result are saving to scan_results directory by default.
+Results are saving to scan_results directory by default.
 But it can be also written to stdout or sent to Google Drive.

 ### Commands